Royce Mission to the Philippines

 STRIKE #1 SUNDAY, 12 APRIL 1942

-Australia-based B-25's, staging through Mindanao Island,
+Australia-based B-25's, staging through Del Monte Airfield on Mindanao,

-out single-bomber strikes from Mindanao against
+out single-bomber strikes against

-Cebu harbor and Nichols Field on Luzon.
+Cebu Harbor and Nichols Field on Luzon.

 STRIKE #2 MONDAY, 13 APRIL 1942 (MORNING)

-the B-25's take off just after midnight during 12/13 Apr and bomb shipping
+Taking off from Del Monte Airfield on Mindanao B-25's hit targets in the Philippines.
+The B-25's take off just after midnight April 12/13 and bomb shipping

 STRIKE #3 MONDAY, 13 APRIL 1942 (AFTERNOON)